wolfSSL/wolfssh/apps/wolfssh/README.md

     [user@]hostname
     ssh://[user@]hostname[:port]

+Anything after the destination is taken as a command to run on the server.
+With no command, the client opens an interactive terminal session.

 The default value for _user_ is the current user's login name.
 The default value for _port_ is 22.